Camilo Cienfuegos: Speculation about disappearance

 Some alleged he had been assassinated by his rival Raúl Castro.
 Proponents of this hypothesis included Huber Matos himself, who was convinced that his arrest and Camilo's disappearance were related.
 Carlos Franqui suspected the intelligence agent Osvaldo Sánchez, who had been charged with ensuring the security of Cienfuegos by Raúl Castro.
 Others suspected that Fidel Castro himself ordered the assassination of Cienfuegos, speculating that it had something to do with his apparent reluctance to arrest Matos, or that Cienfuegos was growing too popular for Castro's liking.
 Some skeptics speculated that Castro had falsely announced that Cienfuegos was found in order to gauge the public's feelings about him.

 Some critics of Castro claimed that while he had not killed Cienfuegos himself, "one of the specialties of Fidel is to send people to be killed."
 José Pardo Llada, who was with Castro during the search for Cienfuegos, later said that "He [Castro] may not have killed Camilo, but he certainly didn't feel his death".
 Che Guevara himself never suspected the Castros of involvement in Cienfuegos' disappearance and remained personally loyal to Fidel for years afterwards.
 Philip Bonsal also never considered foul play by the Castros to have been a possibility, as he believed that "Cienfuegos was no threat to any one."

 Another speculation was that his plane had been mistaken for a hostile aircraft and shot down by a Cuban Air Force pilot.
 There has also been speculation that Cienfuegos faked his death and fled to the US, as some speculate it may have been to Ybor City in Tampa.
 In 1960, a former nurse from Havana that had fled to Miami claimed she had nursed Cienfuegos, but she was later declared "insane".
 British historian Hugh Thomas himself speculated whether the mystery of Cienfuegos' disappearance would ever be solved.

 Friends and family

-Shortly after Camilo's death, his brother Osmany Cienfuegos was appointed as Minister of Public Works, replacing the engineer Manuel Ray Rivero.
-He served in the position until February 1966, when he was appointed as president of the Communist Party's foreign relations commission.
+Shortly after Camilo's death, his brother Osmany Cienfuegos was appointed Minister of Public Works, replacing the engineer Manuel Ray Rivero.
+He served in the position until February 1966, when he was appointed president of the Communist Party's foreign relations commission.
 He also joined the Central Committee of the Communist Party of Cuba and, in 1976, became a member of the Council of State and secretary of the Council of Ministers.

 Che Guevara named his son Camilo after Cienfuegos and kept a picture of him on his study wall after leaving Cuba.
 Guevara also dedicated his 1961 book Guerrilla Warfare to Cienfuegos, a picture of whom adorned the cover.